 Sri Lanka 02.09.2014 David Abram

-Here’s a rundown of our favourites:
+Here’s a rundown of our favourite Sri Lankan beaches:

 Bentota’s huge expanse of palm-backed, spray-soaked golden sand is home to some of the island’s top beach hotels, ranging from five-star palaces to boutique hideaways, plus loads of watersports and boat trips on the Bentota Lagoon.